What did Jesus say about being saved?

 And Luke tells us that He purchased the church:

 What a mystery, what a wonder!

-The great design of His coming into the world was to save people from death.
+The great design of Jesus coming into the world was to save people from death.

 - Everyone needs healing from an incurable disease called sin.
 Someone in that state can be described as a dead person.